Desert Your Worries in Kashta

 Prep your car for a Kashta in Saudi

-Since you are going on a long trip the first thing, you should do is insure your car is ready.
+Since you are going on a long trip the first thing, you should do is ensure your car is ready.
 Here are a couple of things to keep in mind before you hit the road:

 • Keep up on maintenance and do some routine safety checks: change the oil, and filter if needed.

 • Fill up!
-Never go on a road trip before you learn how much fuel does your car consumes & how to save gas
+Never go on a road trip before you learn how much fuel your car consumes & how to save gas

 • To avoid submersion, don’t overload and strain your car.